-Who is responsible Membership Functions Delegation deputise for the Leader in their absence and undertake the duties set out in the role profile of the Leader of the Council insofar as it is permitted under the Constitution to have a detailed understanding of the strategic role of the Leader of the Council To act as the Council's spokesperson on all key corporate issues, consistent with the Council's overall policy and budgetary framework, in the absence of the Leader.
+Who is responsible Membershi p Functions Delegatio n deputise for the Leader in their absence and undertake the duties set out in the role profile of the Leader of the Council insofar as it is permitted under the Constitution to have a detailed understanding of the strategic role of the Leader of the Council To act as the Council's spokesperson on all key corporate issues, consistent with the Council's overall policy and budgetary framework, in the absence of the Leader.
 To hold and lead on any Portfolio Holder position which the Council may allocate.
 To undertake specified delegated / designated Leader duties.
 To share and support in general the full workload of the Leader.
 The portfolio holder for Health and Welfare provides political leadership across the following functions: Public health Environmental Health Trading Standards Scambusters Health Improvement Empowering Communities - Community Development Leisure Cabinet Member for Children Cabinet Portfolio Responsibility This is a role specifically required by Section 19 of the Children Act 2004 and accordingly, the portfolio holder has Delegation of all matters to

-Who is responsible Membership Functions Delegation specific statutory obligations to ensure that the needs of all children and young people, including the most disadvantaged and vulnerable, and their families and carers, are addressed. be determined by the Cabinet within the Portfolio Responsibility Portfolio The portfolio holder for Children provides political leadership across the following functions/areas: Children's Safeguarding and Social WorkFostering and Adoption Children in our Care and care leavers Early Help Special Educational Needs Children with Disabilities Youth & Community Services Children's Centres Supporting Families Health Visiting and School Nurses Foundation for Jobs Careers and Employability Education including early years School Crossing PatrolsEducation PsychologyAttendance and Welfare
+Who is responsible Membershi p Functions Delegatio n

+specific statutory obligations to ensure that the needs of all children and young people, including the most disadvantaged and vulnerable, and their families and carers, are addressed. be determine d by the Cabinet

+Portfolio Responsibility within the Portfolio

+The portfolio holder for Children provides political leadership across the following functions/areas:

+Children's Safeguarding and Social WorkFostering and Adoption

+Children in our Care and care leavers

+Early HelpSpecial Educational Needs

+Children with Disabilities

+Youth & Community Services

+Children's CentresSupporting Families

+Health Visiting and School Nurses

+Foundation for Jobs Consort and Employability

+Careers and EmployabilityEducation including early years

+School Crossing Patrols

+Education Psychology

+Attendance and Welfare

-Who is responsible Membership p Functions Cabinet Member for Resources Cabinet Pupil Services School Improvement Education of Children in our Care School admissions School place planning Home to School transport Portfolio Responsibility The portfolio holder for Corporate Resources provides political leadership across the following functions/areas: Financial Services & Accountancy Local taxation, recovery & support Asset Management Audit & Assurance Governance Legal & Procurement Services Democratic Services Registrars Information Governance Human Resources Information Technology Policy & Performance Communications Delegation of all matters to be determined by the Cabinet within the Portfolio.
+Who is responsible Membershi p Functions Delegatio n Cabinet Member for Corporate Resources Cabinet Pupil Services School Improvement Education of Children in our Care School admissions School place planning Home to School transport Portfolio Responsibility The portfolio holder for Corporate Resources provides political leadership across the following functions/areas: Financial Services & Accountancy Local taxation, recovery & support Asset Management Audit & Assurance Governance Legal & Procurement Services Democratic Services Registrars Information Governance Human Resources Information Technology Policy & Performance Communications Delegation of all matters to be determine d by the Cabinet within the Portfolio.

-Who is responsible Membership Functions Delegation Cabinet Member for Adults Cabinet Portfolio Responsibility The portfolio holder for Adult's provides political leadership across the following functions: • Adult Safeguarding including Domestic Violence • Adult Social Care • Occupational Therapy • Pathways to Independence / Care Homes • Housing Adaptations • Learning Disabilities • Adult and Older People's Mental Health • Commissioning and Contract Management • Social Care Payments and Income Delegation of all matters to be determined by the Cabinet within the Portfolio Cabinet Member for Economic Growth Cabinet Portfolio Responsibility The portfolio holder for Economic Growth provides political leadership across the following functions/areas: • Planning & Development • Development Management • Planning Strategy • Housing Strategy • Building Control • Taxi and Premises Licensing • Place Development Investment Delegation of all matters to be determined by the Cabinet within the Portfolio.
+Who is responsible Membershi p Functions Delegatio n Cabinet Member for Adults Cabinet Portfolio Responsibility The portfolio holder for Adult's provides political leadership across the following functions: • Adult Safeguarding including Domestic Violence • Adult Social Care • Occupational Therapy • Pathways to Independence / Care Homes • Housing Adaptations • Learning Disabilities • Adult and Older People's Mental Health • Commissioning and Contract Management • Social Care Payments and Income Delegation of all matters to be determine d by the Cabinet within the Portfolio Cabinet Member for Economic Growth Cabinet Portfolio Responsibility The portfolio holder for Economic Growth provides political leadership across the following functions/areas: • Planning & Development • Development Management • Planning Strategy • Housing Strategy • Building Control • Taxi and Premises Licensing • Place Development Investment Delegation of all matters to be determine d by the Cabinet within the Portfolio.